Ergodic properties of subcritical multitype Galton-Watson processes: Main results

-Let $\pi$ denotes the unique stationary distribution of the process provided by Theorem \ref{thm:irreducibility} and and let $\widetilde\bX$ stands for an arbitrary random vector having distribution $\pi$.
+Let $\widetilde\bX$ stand for a random vector with distribution $\pi$.
 In several applications showing the linear independence of the components of $\widetilde\bX$ is required.
-For example, assume that we want to estimate the mean matrix $\bM$ based on some observations $\bX_0,\dots,\bX_n$ by using the conditional least squares method of \citet{klimko78} or its weighted variant proposed by \citet{wei90}.
-Unfortunately, these estimators may not exists for a given realisation of the sample, but using ergodicity one can show that the estimators are well-defined with asymptotic probability $1$ if the components of $\widetilde\bX$ are linearly independent.
-(For more details on the conditional least squares estimators of higher moments of the offspring and the innovation variables see \citet{nedenyi??}.)
-Since the stationary distribution $\pi$ has positive mass at every state $\bx\in\cC$ the components of $\widetilde\bX$ are linearly dependent if and only if the class $\cC$ is a subset of a lower dimensional affine subspace of $\R^p$.
+For example, assume that we want to estimate the mean matrix $\bM$ based on some observations $\bX_0,\dots,\bX_n$ by using the conditional least squares method or its weighted variant.
+Unfortunately, these estimators may not exist for every realizations of the sample.
+However, \citet{nedenyi15} showed that they are well-defined with asymptotic probability $1$ as $n\to\infty$ if the components of $\widetilde\bX$ are linearly independent.
+Also, a similar problem arose in \citet{pap13} about the maximum likelihood estimation of the parameters of the $\textrm{INAR}(p)$ process.
+Since the stationary distribution $\pi$ puts positive mass at every state in $\cC$, the components of $\widetilde\bX$ are linearly dependent if and only if the class $\cC$ is a subset of a lower dimensional affine subspace of $\R^p$.
 In our next theorem we provide necessary and sufficient conditions for this behavior.

+We say that an arbitrary type $i$ \textit{dies out} if we have $P(\eta_j(1)=0)=1$ for every types $j$ for which there exists a nonnegative integer $n$ such that $M^{(n)}_{j,i}>0$.
+This property means that there is no innovation in type $i$, and a member of type $i$ can not be a multigeneration offspring of the innovations $\bfeta(1),\bfeta(2),\dots$ This implies that all members in $X_{n,i}$ are $n$-th generation offsprings of the initial population $\bX_0$.
+Since the process is subcritical, if a type dies out in the sense of our definition, then this type vanishes from the population in finitely many steps with probability one.

-\begin{theorem} Assume that the multitype Galton--Watson process $\bX_n$, $n\in\Z_+$, is stable.
+\begin{theorem} Assume that the Galton--Watson process $\bX_n$, $n\in\Z_+$, is subcritical.
 The communication class $\cC$ defined in Theorem \ref{thm:irreducibility} is a subset of a lower dimensional affine subspace of $\R^p$ if and only if either of the following conditions holds: \begin{enumerate}

 \item Any of the types dies out.